The world is changing in a way where the travel gods are now in our favor. Specifically, traveling to Europe has never been cheaper!

 When exchanging cash, most of the time it is better to exchange your money in the country you’re going to.
 You will usually get the best exchange rates at banks, post offices and possibly hotels.
 Avoid the foreign exchange stands you see everywhere in airports, train stations and touristy areas.
 They charge a fee for everything!

-You will almost always get the best exchange rate when buying foreign currency with either ATM cards or credit cards, which will usually be 2 to 7 percent better than the rates you’ll get when exchanging cash.
+You will almost always get the best exchange rate when getting foreign currency with ATM cards (versus exchanging cash), which will usually be 2 to 7 percent better than the rates you’ll get when exchanging cash.

 Try to use credit cards whenever possible for large purchases such as hotel bills, tickets and car rentals.
 The exchange rate is almost always one of the best, but make sure you charge in the local currency, NOT your home currency.